vmware-archive/nsxraml/md-version/nsxvapi.md

 You can add a cluster to or delete a cluster from a transport zone.

-You can also repair missing portgroups.
-For every logical switch created, NSX creates a corresponding portgroup in vCenter.
-If the portgroup is lost for any reason, the logical switch will stop functioning.
-The repair action recreates any missing portgroups.
+You can also repair missing port groups.
+For every logical switch created, NSX creates a corresponding port group in vCenter.
+If the port group is lost for any reason, the logical switch will stop functioning.
+The repair action recreates any missing port groups.

 * **delete** *(secured)*: Delete the specified transport zone.